sheeraz21/Retail-Store/README.md

-Created Restful application for calculating the discount for retail store product based on the below condition
+I have developed a retail store discount application for calculating the discount.

-1. If the user is an employee of the store, he gets a 30% discount
+For this I have Used:
-2. If the user is an affiliate of the store, he gets a 10% discount
+1.Java, Spring Boot, Spring Rest, Spring Core.
-3. If the user has been a customer for over 2 years, he gets a 5% discount.
+2.Actuator for api health check, devtools.
-4. For every $100 on the bill, there would be a $ 5 discount (e.g. for $ 990, you get $ 45
+3.Junit for testing,
-as a discount).
+4.Postman
-5. The percentage based discounts do not apply on groceries.
+5. Heruku cloud for deployment
-6. A user can get only one of the percentage based discounts on a bill.
+6. Git, Github for source code management.

-Technology : It is Spring Boot based restful application, below are the technology i used for developing the Retail store app.
+I have used a factory design pattern for creating a retail store application.
+In factory design pattern we create an object without exposing the creation logic to the client and refer to a newly created object using a common interface.

-Java, Spring Boot, Spring Rest, Spring Core, Actuator for api health check, devtools, Junit for testing, postman, Heruku cloud  for deployment
+In retail store application, IDiscountService is an interface and DiscountServiceImpl is a concrete class which implement the IDiscountService interface.

-Git, Github for source code management.
+I have  Declare  "getFinalDiscount(String item, Double price , String discountType)" method  in interface IDiscountService and  DiscountServiceImpl  class provide implementation of method  "getFinalDiscount(String item, Double price , String discountType)".
 _____________________________________________________________________________________________________________________________________

 UML Diagram: